scvalex/ltc/docs/final.md

 Since this is the most general approach, is also the approach LTc takes.
-We discuss the implications of this decision in detail in Section \ref{sec:strongly-typed}, but, roughly speaking, any Haskell data type that can be serialized and diffed can be stored in LTc.
+We discuss the implications of this decision in detail in Section \ref{sec:strongly-typed}, but, roughly speaking, any Haskell value that can be serialized and diffed can be stored in LTc.

 ## Consistency Guarantees